 Simple yet tasty meals.
 Vegetarians and special diets catered for.

 When you book an INFAPRO trip with us, you will be accompanied by a knowledgeable Sticky Rice Travel nature guide on all your treks and night walks.
-Your guide will also be able to assist with organizing additional 4×4 activities such as night safaris and sunrise observation trips (outside of your main itinerary; at your own expense) during your time there.
+Your guide will also be able to assist with organizing additional 4×4 activities such as night safaris (outside of your main itinerary; at your own expense) during your time there.

 Our guide to guest ratio is 1:8 so you will be with other travelers who are booked on the same departure.